stajichlab/SOP_data/Data_and_Code/NCBI_deposit.md

-# Creating BioProject
+# Creating A BioProject

 __more here__

 One important aspect is Locus Prefixes.
-Make sure you have checked that box as we will use that
+Make sure you have checked that box as we will use that as part of annotation steps.
+If you forget to check this you can request it by email from ncbi curators - see the email at the bottom of the bioproject page for your record.

+Generally I don't see a problem making a BioProject public right away, but some prefer to wait until they are ready to release their data publically.
+Generally you can embargo genome and SRA records even if a BioProject is public.

 ![NCBI submit page 1](../img/ncbi_submit_bioproject_1.png)

-# Creating BioSample
+# Creating BioSamples

-A BioSample is needed for each sample of material that was used.
+A BioSample record is needed for each biological sample of material that was used.
 For example a sample to represent the strain where DNA was prepared from.
 It is not necessary to make a separate biosample if the same strain was grown several times and sequenced more than once (eg a Nanopore and Illumina run).
 It is typical for labs using the same strain to still deposit a biosample for each of these to reflect there may be some evolution of strains throughout.
 However for RNA sequencing or any other control/treatment experiments each sample will need a separate biosample in order to associate the conditions of the sample.

 # Depositing data in NCBI